Current Projects

 Historical Background

-While many claim that Merinos originally come from southern Europe and Greece, others point to the Berber Merini tribe in Northwest Africa.
+While many claim that Merinos originally came from southern Europe and Greece, others point to the Berber Merini tribe in Northwest Africa.
 There is evidence that Merinos were transported to Andalusia in the 12th and 13th centuries.
 Sheep from most of Spain overwintered in Extremadura, which is part of a larger agrosilvopastoral system in southern Spain, la dehesa, a sustainable mix of forest and agriculture that supports biodiversity.
 The ecosystem is now threatened, and various efforts are made to sustain it and promote educational awareness.